jeamy/asciisky/README.md

 - Distance and magnitude information for all objects
 - Bright asteroids (minor planets) with apparent magnitude filtering and rise/set/transit times
 - Comets using real MPC data with M1/k1 magnitude model, positions, and rise/set/transit times
+- Constellation visualization with:
+  - Interactive toggle to show/hide constellations
+  - Constellation lines connecting major stars
+  - Constellation names in the selected language
+  - Smooth panning and zooming
 - Auto-updates every 60 seconds
 - Internationalization (i18n) with German as default language
 - Simulated time controls (optional): view the sky at a chosen UTC time